Bernard Stewart, 3rd Lord of Aubigny: Later life

-In 1508 he was sent as ambassador to consult King James IV of Scotland about the marriage of Princess Claude of France with the future King Francis I of France.
+The French king made him a member of the Order of St Michael.
+In 1508, he was sent as ambassador to consult King James IV of Scotland about the marriage of Princess Claude of France with the future King Francis I of France.
 It was as a result of this mission that Aubigny became the subject of two ballads by William Dunbar, "The Ballad of Lord Bernard Stewart" and "Elegy on the Death of Lord Bernard Stewart".
-The French king made him a member of the Order of St Michael.
-He died in Scotland at Corstorphine about 12 June 1508.
+He was a judge at the tournament of the Wild Knight and the Black Lady.
+After this event, Bernard set out a pilgrimage to Whithorn, but died near Edinburgh at Corstorphine on 11 June 1508.

 He is buried in the aisle of Corstorphine church.
 The grave is said to have had a cross of fine gold.
 Its presence (in French "Cruce D'or Fin") giving the name to the area.
+However, in his will, Bernard Stewart asked to buried at the Observant Franciscans in Edinburgh and his heart at Whithorn.

-He was the author of a book on military science, Traité sur l'art de la guerre, reprinted in 1976.
+He was the author of a book on military science, Traité sur l'Art de la Guerre, dictated in Scotland to his secretary Étienne le jeune.
+The text was published in 1976.

 Marriage and titles

 He married firstly Guillemette de Boucard, secondly Anne de Maumont (died after 1510), Countess of Beaumont-le-Roger, becoming Count (Jure uxoris) of Beaumont-le-Roger.
 He was granted the titles of Count of Arena, Marquis of Squillace, Marquis of Girace and Duke of Terranuova in the Kingdom of Naples by Louis XII in 1502.

 Béraud left two children; Guyonne (wife of Phillipe de Bracque) by Guillemette de Boucard, and Anne (wife of her first cousin Robert Stewart) by Anne de Maumont.